alcy/perf-cal-2020/pcal20.md

 Figure 1 is quite busy.
-The dots are the measured throughput at a given load.
+The dots are the measured throughput, X, at the corresponding number of measured threads, N.
 Each dot corresponds to a particular timestamp when the data was sampled but, that information has becomes *implicit* rather than explicit in Figure 1.
 The data points range approximately between N = 100 user-threads and N = 500 threads.
 On reflection, it should be clear that the lower values of N correspond to the quiescent period during the 24 hour window and conversely, the higher values of N correspond to the heaviest daily traffic.